-2.9 This supplementary guidance document supports European and national policies and initiatives relating to landscape.
-It also supports policies in the Council's Local Development Plan together with associated strategy documents that relate to protection and enhancement of landscape character, landscape designations (Special Landscape Areas) and designed landscapes.
+This Supplementary Guidance supports European and national policies and initiatives relating to landscape.
+It also supports policies in the Council's Local Development Plan 2 together with associated strategy documents that relate to protection and enhancement of landscape character, landscape designations and designed landscapes.

-European Landscape Convention
+3.1 European Landscape Convention

-2.10 The European Landscape Convention (ELC) came into force in the UK in March 2007.
+The European Landscape Convention (ELC) came into force in the UK in March 2007.
 The Convention establishes the need to recognise landscape in law; to develop landscape policies dedicated to the protection, management and planning of landscapes; and to establish procedures for the participation of the general public and other stakeholders in the creation and implementation of landscape policies.
 It also encourages the integration of landscape into all relevant areas of policy, including cultural, economic and social policies.

-The European Landscape Convention defines landscape as:

-"... an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors"
+The European Landscape Convention defines landscape as: "... an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors"